SilverHalf/mount-balrior/ura/strategy.md

 ## Shard Division

 The most important concept underpinning this strategy is the way it manages [Bloodstone Shards].
-Since there are two shards available, we divide them into a _ranged shard_ and a _melee shard_.
-These are assigned to two separate groups:
+Since there are two shards available, we call on the _ranged shard_ and the other _melee shard_.
+These are managed by two separate groups:
 - A _ranged group_ containing the three healers.
 These three will share the _ranged shard_, using it to <img class='inline dispel'> [Dispel] all [Toxic Geysers] throughout the fight.
 - A _melee group_ containing everyone else.
 This group will use the _melee shard_ to <img class='inline dispel'> [Dispel] the other mechanics in the fight: [Pressure Blast] (aka Friends, Bubbles) and [Titanspawn Geysers].